Piedmont Rural Telephone Cooperative, Incorporative

 SECTION 5.
 Voting.

 Each membership shall be entitled to only one vote upon each matter submitted to a vote at a meeting of the members.
 All questions shall be decided by a vote of a majority of the members voting thereon in person or by proxy except, as otherwise provided by law, the articles of incorporation or these bylaws.
+Member must present valid ID that matches name of account holder or address of member location.

 SECTION 6.
 Proxies.